ebbeberge/stroke-classification/README.md

 ## Conclusion

 We have developed various models for predicting future strokes in patients based on a small collection of easily testible variables.
 The models developed varies in performance for different metrics.
 Moreover, the computational speed for the different methods are also varied, ranging from a few seconds to several minutes.
-For more information about the models developed, we recommend to read the technical document.
+For more information about the models developed, we recommend to read the technical report:

+:rocket: <a href=https://github.com/ebbeberge/stroke-classification/blob/main/Index.html> Full Technical Report</a> :rocket: